 The American Academy of Osteopathy is dedicated to advancing osteopathic medicine, which focuses on “treating the whole person, not just the symptoms."
 Members are either osteopathic physicians (Doctors of Osteopathy, or D.O.s) or M.D.s with an interest in osteopathy, including the art and science of osteopathic manipulative treatment (OMT).
 Maintains an online “Find a Physician” searchable database.

-American Association of Naturopathic Physicians (AANP)
+buy now American Association of Naturopathic Physicians (AANP)

 3201 New Mexico Avenue, NW Suite 350